Da Huang

 ETF Sampling and Index Arbitrage

-with Jonathan Brogaard and Davidson Heath, Revise and Resubmit, Journal of Financial and Quantitative Analysis
+with Jonathan Brogaard and Davidson Heath, 2nd Round Revise and Resubmit, Journal of Financial and Quantitative Analysis

 This paper shows that exchange-traded funds (ETFs) "sample" their indexes, systematically underweighting or omitting illiquid index stocks.
 As a result, arbitrage activity between the ETF and its index has heterogeneous effects on underlying asset markets.
 Using an instrumental variables approach, we find that the trading activity of ETFs reduces liquidity and price efficiency and increases volatility and co-movement for liquid stocks, but has no effect on illiquid stocks.
 Our results demonstrate that the effects of passive investing on asset markets depend on how passive funds replicate their target index.